kristinwo/scLinear_project/README.md

 # Evaluating scLinear's Performance in Cancerous Tissues

 ## Project Overview
-This project investigates the performance of the **scLinear** model from the R package in predicting **antibody-derived tags (ADT)** from gene expression data in **non-immune tissues** such as cancer cells.
-While scLinear has demonstrated high accuracy in immune-related cells, this study aims to explore its capabilities in **non-immune environments**, particularly in pathological conditions like cancer.
+This project investigates the performance of the **scLinear** model from the R package in predicting **antibody-derived tags (ADT)** from **gene expression (GEX)** data in cancerous tissues.
+While scLinear has demonstrated high accuracy in immune-related cells from healthy donors, this study aims to explore its prediction in kidney, breast and lung cancer.

 The research is based on the work of **Daniel Hanhart**, whose method is outlined in the paper [scLinear: predicting ADT from gene expression](https://www.nature.com/articles/s42003-024-05958-4).
 This study expands the application of scLinear beyond its initial focus on healthy hematopoietic cells.